 Configure RDP to use TLS for authentication

-TLS is enabled by default in Windows Server 2012 and newer server operating systems, and support was added for Windows Server 2008 R2 (see here), though schools should be making plans to migrate from this (see here).
+TLS is enabled by default in Windows Server 2012 and newer server operating systems, and support was added for Windows Server 2008 R2 (see here), though schools should be making plans to migrate away from this version (see here).

-A school will need to obtain a certificate from a Certificate Authority.
+To do this, a school will need to obtain a certificate from a Certificate Authority.
 SWGfL can provide SSL/TLS certificates for schools from Certifcate Authority QuoVadis via Jisc.
 More information can be found here.

 Implement a robust data backup plan

-The other common piece of security advice, and like ‘update software’ this too is entirely applicable to RDP: if the security steps above fail, one of the most important elements in recovering from whatever disaster occurs is a reliable backup that can be used to efficiently restore data.
+If the security steps above fail, one of the most important elements in recovering from whatever disaster occurs is a reliable backup that can be used to efficiently restore data.

 SWGfL backup guidance can be found here.